vmware-archive/raet/docs/topics/tutorial.rst

 Tutorial
 ==============

 RAET is written in python.

-RAET communications is centered on a communications Stack object.
+RAET uses Stack objects.
 There are currently two types of RAET Stacks.

-A RoadStack provides communication between IP hosts via UDP sockets and a LaneStack provides communication between processes on the same host via Unix Domain Sockets (UXD) on unix or mail slots on windows.
+- A RoadStack provides communication between IP hosts via UDP sockets
+- A LaneStack provides communication between processes on the same host via Unix Domain Sockets (UXD) on unix or mail slots on windows.

 Although a RoadStack has a flexible set of configuration parameters, it tries to use intelligent defaults where ever possible.